nhsd-a2si/docs-uec-appts/_pages/implementation/implementation_API.md

 - Servers SHALL support [JSON](https://www.hl7.org/fhir/STU3/json.html)
 - Servers SHOULD support [XML](https://www.hl7.org/fhir/STU3/xml.html)

-{% include warning.html content="NHS Digital strongly recommend that suppliers use JSON rather than XML when sent over the wire as JSON is a MUST requirement across other NHS Digital interoperability programmes, whereas XML is not

-For supplier with less experience working with JSON formats, implementation tools in your language of choice simplify the process of producing and consuming FHIR in JSON." %}

 {% include important.html content="The FHIR standard outlines specific rules for formatting XML and JSON on the wire.
 It is important to read and understand in full the differences between how XML and JSON are required to be represented." %}

 Consumers SHALL ignore unknown extensions and elements in order to foster [forwards compatibility](https://www.hl7.org/fhir/STU3/compatibility.html#1.10.3) and declare this by setting [CapabilityStatement.acceptUnknown](https://www.hl7.org/fhir/STU3/capabilitystatement-definitions.html#CapabilityStatement.acceptUnknown) to 'both' in their capability statement.

 Systems SHALL declare which format(s) they support in their CapabilityStatement.
 If a server receives a request for a format that it does not support, it SHALL return an HTTP status code of `415` indicating an `Unsupported Media Type`.

+{% include warning.html content="NHS Digital strongly recommend that suppliers use JSON rather than XML as JSON is a MUST requirement across other NHS Digital interoperability programmes, whereas XML is not

+For supplier with less experience working with JSON formats, implementation tools in your language of choice simplify the process of producing and consuming FHIR in JSON." %}

 ### Transfer encoding ###